tc39/notes/meetings/2015-09/sept-24.md

 YK:

-MS: would this allow you to omit the `constructor`?
+MLS: would this allow you to omit the `constructor`?

 YK: class would create a default `constructor`, but otherwise behave like a function